Favourite Author-Illustrators (and the Books That Stayed With Me)

 Oliver Jeffers – The Incredible Book Eating Boy

-This one looks simple at first, but it’s doing a lot.
+This one looks simple at first, but it’s not.

 Oliver Jeffers, like Graeme Base, is a bit of an author-illustrator rockstar.
 His influence is everywhere.
 The way he handles hand-drawn type is particularly seductive.
-You see echoes of it across picture books, book covers, even advertising and fine art.
+You see echoes of it across picture books, book covers, advertising, album covers and fine art.
 He brings strong fine art sensibilities together with a kind of playfulness that just keeps working.
 But The Incredible Book Eating Boy is my favourite.

 The drawings feel loose, almost throwaway in places, but everything is controlled.
 The collage, the pacing, the way the text sits inside the image.
 It all feels casual, but it clearly isn’t.
 A lot of the work is happening in the materials.
 He’s drawing directly onto old book pages, maps, scraps of text.
 It’s literally a book made out of books, which is such a good idea it almost disappears.
 And kids seem to pick up on that straight away.
 The humour lands first.
 The absurdity of eating books, the bitten-out pages, all of it works immediately.